Skip to content

 bash

-mc admin policy add s3 nix-cache-write nix-cache-write.json
+mc admin policy create s3 nix-cache-write nix-cache-write.json

 Associate the S3 policy we just created with the nixbuilder user: